×

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "Healthcare services in Ecuador are provided by both public and private institutions.
 The public healthcare system is managed by the Ministry of Public Health and is available to all Ecuadorian citizens and legal residents.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of good quality.
 Foreign residents are able to access the public healthcare system, but they must first register with the Ministry of Public Health.
 Expats in Ecuador typically use the public healthcare system, as it is often more affordable than private healthcare.
-However, some expats opt to purchase private health insurance to access private healthcare services," commented one expat who moved to Ecuador.
+However, some expats opt to purchase private health insurance to access private healthcare services," commented one expat living in Ecuador.

 View More Answers